Instructors, Training Requirements, and Continuing Education

 Optometry Exam and Education Schedule

 The 2024 Board of Optometry Exam is scheduled for July 20, 2024.
-Please apply online through NM PLUS to sit for the exam https://nmrldlpi.my.site.com/bcd/s/login/?language=en_US ,if you have any questions please contact the board at Optometry.bd@rld.nm.gov
+Please apply online through NM-PLUS to sit for the exam https://nmrldlpi.my.site.com/bcd/s/login/.
+If you have any questions, please contact the board at Optometry.bd@rld.nm.gov

-If you are currently licensed in one of the following states whose scope is equal to or greater than New Mexico, you may be eligible for Expedited Licensure.
-State-by-State Scope of Practice.
+If you are currently licensed in one of the following states whose scope is equal to or greater than New Mexico, you may be eligible for Expedited Licensure—view or download the State-by-State Scope of Practice.
 If you think you are eligible for expedited licensure, please send an email to Optometry.Bd@rld.nm.gov.

 As of January 15, 1995, all candidates for licensure are required to take the board’s licensing examination.